 FEATURE: ‘Behind the scenes’ of Nepal’s Economic Impact Assessment

-In Nepal, we now know (although lots of uncertainty remains) how much climate change is costing the economy today, and in the future.
+In Nepal, we now know how much climate change is costing the economy today and, although lots of uncertainty remains, in the future.
 Or more specifically, we know for three major risk areas – agriculture, hydroelectricity and water-induced disasters.

 The Government of Nepal published on the 28th April an economic impact assessment of climate change in the country, which gives a comprehensive profile of current and future risks as well as future investment needed for each area (agriculture, hydro-electricity and water induced disasters).

 – The estimated direct costs of current impacts across these three areas are equivalent to 1.5–2% of current GDP per year (approximately US$270–360 million/year in 2013 prices), rising to 5% or more in extreme years, with flood-related risks the major driver of these costs.

 – In the future, with increasing temperatures and erratic rainfall patterns projects, the costs are estimated to rise further, equivalent to an additional 2–3% of current GDP/year by mid-century.

 – In response to these risks, an iterative adaptation pathway is needed, which starts with current climate variability and then considers future climate change and uncertainty.

 – In relation to the medium-term risks, a major increase is needed in the three areas assessed, estimated at US$2.4 billion by 2030 (present value).

 To reach these conclusions CDKN supported nearly 18 months of data collection, modelling and analysis.
 The methodology used by the expert international – local consortium team of IDS-Nepal, Practical Action Consulting (PAC) Nepal, and GCAP was carefully designed to provide accurate and relevant results, while integrating the uncertainty which exists in climate change projections.
 The full details are soon to be published in the full technical report, with further annexes to contain the data.